 Easy to moderate hiking through forests and along fields.
 Be sure to check for swans at the pond and look for the “Hobbit” tree.

 Stony Brook-Millstone Watershed was never really on our radar to do.
-It appears in “60 Hikes with 60 Miles Philadelphia“, but the trails were too short to consider driving out to it.
+It appears in 60 Hikes Within 60 Miles: New York City, but the trails were too short to consider driving out to it.

 But when the Watershed contacted us to post their trail map we saw that there was a longer trail, the Watershed Trail, that linked the two smaller sections.
 Now we could likely get a solid 8+ miles in.